LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.txt

 Our requirement is to put the original code and data first in the file, exactly as in the original game, only patching up function calls and data access.
-TLINK and OPTLINK were originally used, but would insist on putting the CODE and DATA segment classes first in the executable, conflicting with the crt, and in particular the default segment class names.
-The final executable would then crash.
+TLINK and OPTLINK were tested in the early days, but after having difficulties with segment ordering and subsequent crashes, the project settled on WLINK.

 The problems with TLINK were revisited and fixed years later, after an urgent need to get debug information for the restunts executable.
 As WLINK is not able